rohanmaddamsetti/AR-gene-plasmid-analysis/README.md

 And make sure these scripts are called from the src directory. fetch-gbk-annotation runs for several hours.

+First, make the output directory for fetch-gbk-annotation.py. mkdir ../results/gbk-annotation/

+Then:

 sbatch --mem=16G -t 36:00:00 --wrap="python fetch-gbk-annotation.py"
 sbatch --mem=16G -t 36:00:00 --wrap="python fetch-assembly-stats.py"